 Micro Insurance, a recent phenomenon, is a tool towards insurance coverage of the less privileged sections of the society, who are otherwise deprived of the basic insurance facilities provided by the mainstream insurance providers.
 It is rightly said that there are two Indias in India- one which is developing at a very high speed with a dazzling economic growth rate and the other, which is still under-developed where people are facing spiralling poverty, economic vulnerabilities and hardships to survive everyday basic needs.
 Although India is one land, yet the rich are becoming richer and the poor are coming poorer, as if the rich and the poor exist on two different planes.
 The poor, who are financially vulnerable, face everyday sufferings like malnutrition, diseases without proper treatment facilities, illiteracy, lack of sanitation facilities, lack of employment opportunities, poor quality housing and so on and so forth.
-Initially, there were no such insurance schemes and it was considered that insurance coverage of the poor masses was not a social concern actually.
-However, it is in the last decade that micro insurance, the insurance for the poor, has been introduced and is gaining impetus, and being considered as an invincible mechanism for mass insurance coverage as well as an inseparable part of financial inclusion too.
+Initially, there were no such insurance schemes and it was considered that micro insurance, the insurance for the poor, has been introduced and is gaining impetus, and being considered as an invincible mechanism for mass insurance coverage as well as an inseparable part of financial inclusion too.
 In this paper, a study has been made over the basic idea and concept underlying micro insurance and its role towards financial inclusion as well as insurance coverage of the less privileged masses in India.